alphagov/govuk-rfcs/rfc-142-add-interest-cohort-permssion-policy-header.md

 - Disability
 - Crime, justice and the law

-The FLoC specification does suggest that for sensitive cagerogies:
+The FLoC specification does suggest that for sensitive categories:

 > As a first mitigation, the browser should remove sensitive categories from its data collection.
 But this does not mean sensitive information can’t be leaked.